Polymer/old-docs-site/resources/faq.md

 ### How is {{site.project_title}}.dart related to {{site.project_title}}? {#dart}

 polymer.dart is a Dart port of {{site.project_title}} created and maintained by the Dart team.
 The Dart team is collaborating with the {{site.project_title}} team to ensure that polymer.dart elements and polyfills are fully compatible with {{site.project_title}}.

+### Is the code hosted on a CDN?

+{{site.project_title}} is maintained on [cdnjs](http://cdnjs.com/) and can be loaded from the following URLs:

+    <script src="//cdnjs.cloudflare.com/ajax/libs/polymer/{{site.latest_version}}/platform.js"></script>
+    <script src="//cdnjs.cloudflare.com/ajax/libs/polymer/{{site.latest_version}}/polymer.js"></script>

+There are a number of reasons why we recommend you use Bower instead of the CDN:

+- The CDN does not host polymer.html which removes the ability for elements to import it.
+- There are many elements which are not hosted on the CDN so it might be tricky to include all of them in your project.
+- You will not be able to [Vulcanize your code](/articles/concatenating-web-components.html).

 ### I see a bunch of XHRs making network requests.
 What gives? {#xhrrequests}